smuslin/Challenge-1/README.md

 * Who are the founders of the company?
 LendingClub was co-founded by Renaud Laplanche, Soul Htite, and Francis Luyens.
 * How did the idea for the company (or project) come about?
 The idea for LendingClub came from Renaud Laplanche, who envisioned a platform that would revolutionize the lending industry.
 He wanted to create a peer-to-peer lending marketplace that would directly connect borrowers in need of personal loans with individual investors willing to fund those loans.
-This concept aimed to make the lending process more efficient, transparent, and accessible to both borrowers and investors.
+This concept aimed to make the lending process more efficient, transparent, and accessible to both borrowers and investors.[^1]
 * How is the company funded?
 How much funding have they received?
 Lending Club has successfully secured a total of $392.2 million in funding through 15 rounds of financing.
 Their most recent funding was obtained on April 9, 2017, in a Post-IPO Equity round.
 Lending Club is listed on the New York Stock Exchange (NYSE) under the ticker symbol LC.
 When it initially went public on December 11, 2014, its stock opened at $15.00 per share.
 The company has received funding from a group of 24 investors, with Two Sigma and Panorama Point Partners being the most recent contributors.
 Lending Club has also established a single venture fund called Notes.
 On September 4, 2019, Lending Club made an investment in Even Financial through a Venture Round, valuing Even Financial at $25 million.
 Lending Club has experienced one exit, which was their investment in Even Financial.
-Furthermore, Lending Club has acquired two organizations, with their latest acquisition being Radius Bank on February 18, 2020, for a total sum of $185 million.[^1]
+Furthermore, Lending Club has acquired two organizations, with their latest acquisition being Radius Bank on February 18, 2020, for a total sum of $185 million.[^2]
 ## Business Activities

 * What specific financial problem is the company or project trying to solve?